Breadcrumbs

 --bs-enable-rfs

-Activates Responsive Font Sizing (RFS), which automatically adjusts the font size depending on the viewport size.
+Enables Responsive Font Sizing (RFS), which automatically adjusts font size based on viewport dimensions.

 --bs-enable-caret

-Activates the caret symbol (small arrow), which is often displayed for dropdowns.
+Enables the caret symbol (small arrow), which is often displayed in dropdowns.

 --bs-enable-cssgrid